Cicada Finance (LTCIC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Cicada Finance Historical Price

-According to the latest data gathered on Cicada Finance live price page, the current price of Cicada Finance is 0.002256USD.
+According to the latest data gathered on Cicada Finance live price page, the current price of Cicada Finance is 0.002220USD.
 The circulating supply of Cicada Finance(LTCIC) is

 In the past 24 hours, Cicada Finance has shown a price movement of